Employer Branding and How It Can Attract Quality Candidates

 3. Candidate Opinions

 As far as candidate opinions, do you know what the word on the street is?
-What are job seekers’ first impressions when they go through the application process?
+What are job seekers’ first impressions when they go through your application process?

-Even if a candidate doesn’t end up at your company, they’ll talk about their experience going through the application process.
+Even if a candidate doesn’t end up at your company, they’ll talk about their experience going through the application and interview process.
 Were you responsive?
 Were you disorganized?
 Were you considerate?

-Think about your application process.
-Do you treat everyone with respect regardless of whether or not you are interested in them as a candidate?
+Think about your hiring process.
+Do you treat everyone with respect regardless of whether you are interested in them as a candidate?

 4. Corporate Brand